mila-iqia/slurm-queue-time-pred/docs/2_Results.md

   </tr>
  </table>
  <i>Distribution of differences (in log10) between predictions and actual values of wait time for 10 separate training runs
+ of the neural network trained on Cedar data.
  </i>
 </div>
 <br><br>